"

 Background

-Lincoln High School, a diverse public school in an urban setting, struggled with student engagement and academic performance.
+Lincoln High School struggled with student engagement and academic performance.
 Many students came from low-income backgrounds, faced food insecurity, and lacked stable home environments.
 Teachers observed that traditional instructional strategies were not yielding the expected outcomes, prompting the administration to explore new approaches rooted in educational psychology.

 Intervention